The page has been translated by Gen AI.

 [

-"mountpoint" # Set the label to visualize and display in the Console among the Collector's labels provided to identify the source of Node Exporter's metric data
+"mountpoint" # Set the label for visualizing in the Console among the Collector labels provided to identify the source of Node Exporter's metric data.

-# Set dimensions to mountpoint, which represents the path where the filesystem is mounted on the system for Filesystem-related metrics
+# Set the dimension (dimensions) of the Filesystem-related metric to the mountpoint, which indicates the path where the filesystem is mounted on the system.

 ]